openSUSE/libstorage-ng/doc/status.md

 Implemented:

-* For MS-DOS and GPT creating and deleting, resizing partitions.
+* For MS-DOS and GPT (creating, deleting and resizing partitions).
 * Topology calculations.

 Missing: